 - Support in the event of difficulties with courses or supervisors (however, tutors do not provide academic support).

 Students can find a list of Tutors on the College intranet (login via Raven), and under the Tutorial and Admissions Office contact information.

-Our College Nurse, Anne Schumann, has regular office hours during term-time.
+Our College Nurse, Anne Schumann, has regular office hours during term-time (further details available here).
 Her office is on the first floor in the Pfeiffer building, and she can help students with minor illnesses and injuries, referring them on for further support if necessary – we are lucky to have the Newnham Walk GP Surgery very close to the College.

 On-site counselling provision

-Newnham also employs a Counsellor, Elrika Erasmus (email addresses available from the Tutorial and Admissions Office), for those students who need appropriate support.
+Newnham also employs a Counsellor, Elrika Erasmus (further details), for those students who need appropriate support.
 Students can self-refer, although they can also use the resources provided by the University Counselling Service.

 Chaplain at Newnham

 Although Newnham was founded as a non-denominational College (‘for all religions and none’), and we therefore do not have a Chapel, any Newnham member is welcome to attend services at Selwyn Chapel (just over the road), and we also ‘borrow’ their Chaplain, Rev Canon Hugh Shilson-Thomas, who can provide pastoral support.
 You can also find his contact details on the Chapel term card and on the Chaplaincy noticeboard in the Porters’ Lodge.